scurry222/simple_shell/README.md

 * How a shell works and finds commands
 * Creating, forking and working with processes
 * Executing a program from another program
+* Handling dynamic memory allocation in a large program
 * Pair programming and team work
 * Building a test suite to check our own code